-Dark mode is a feature that lets you switch the color theme of an app, or an entire desktop operating system, to black or something close to it.
-Beyond the thrill of invigorating a tired design, some like to have the option available because it makes looking at your devices a little easier on the eyes.
+Dark mode is a feature that lets you switch the color theme of an app or an entire desktop operating system to black or something close to it.
+Beyond the thrill of invigorating a tired design, some like to have the option because it makes looking at your devices a little easier on the eyes.
 If you use a smartphone that has an OLED display, it might save some battery life, too.

-These days, you can find official support for dark mode in a lot of places; Google just added a system-wide dark mode to its third beta of Android Q, and you can find it at the operating system level in macOS Mojave and on the Nintendo Switch.
-Dark mode is also available in several popular apps, including Slack, Twitter, and Google Chrome, and Google’s now committed to bringing it to every major first-party Android app it produces.
+These days, you can find official support for dark mode in a lot of places; it’s now available in iOS 13, and Google offers it in Android 10.
+You can find it in places like macOS Catalina and on the Nintendo Switch.
+Dark mode is also available in several popular apps, including Instagram, Slack, Twitter, and Google Chrome, and Google’s now committed to bringing it to every major first-party Android app it produces.
 But it isn’t everywhere just yet.

 How to get dark mode on your iPhone

-- Scroll down and tap on General, then on Accessibility.
+- Scroll down and tap on “Display & Brightness”

 How to get dark mode on your Android phone

-To activate Dark Theme, pull down from the top of the display to reveal the Quick Settings, then you’ll find a button to switch it on.
+Alternatively, you can pull down from the top of the display to reveal the Quick Settings, then you’ll find a button to switch it on.
 If you don’t see it, pull the Quick Settings bar all the way down, then tap the pencil icon.
-Once you see Dark Theme, drag it into your main lineup.
-When you click it, it will force the Dark Theme across Android Q, as well as many of Google’s own apps.
-In case your favorite app hasn’t made the switch yet, you should know that Google is committing to building the feature into each of its first-party apps.
+Once you see Dark theme, drag it into your main lineup.
+When you click it, it will force the Dark theme across Android 10, as well as many of Google’s own apps.

-If you don’t have a Pixel running the latest Android Q beta, the story differs a bit depending on the phone that you have.
+If your phone doesn’t yet support Android 10, the story differs a bit depending on the phone that you have.
+You may have a dark theme available for you to switch on in the display settings.
 But even where dark modes do exist, there are usually some limitations.

 If you own a Samsung phone that has Android 9 Pie via Samsung’s One UI update, you can turn on Night Mode by opening up the Settings menu located in your app drawer, going to the Display option and toggling Night Mode.
 My colleague Dieter Bohn says that this feature, among a few others, is “genuinely useful,” though it’s not without its problems.
 For example, having Night Mode on currently confuses Android’s Auto in-car software into thinking it’s night all day long, according to Android Police.

-Regardless of the phone that you own, if it runs Android 9 Pie, you can set Night Mode to remain on at all times — but you have to have Developer options (which give you access to some extra features) enabled first.
+If your phone runs Android 9 Pie, you can set Night Mode to remain on at all times, but you have to have Developer options (which give you access to some extra features) enabled first.